 Other issues arise if you are promoting a product’s benefit that requires proof you don’t have.
 A great example from my childhood Is sports energy bands.
 These were wrist and neck bracelets that people wore because they believed it would increase their body’s natural energy, and thus, making them better at sports.
 These types of endorsements are particularly tricky because it would be deceptive (according to the FTC) for an influencer to say that the “product gives people more energy and makes them better at sports.”
 But it would not be deceptive advertising for an influencer to say, “I think the product gave me more energy and made me better at sports.”
 However, the second statement about the influencer’s experience with the product could still be considered a deceptive ad if the influencer personally thought the product did not work yet claimed it did.

-Because of the ever-changing nature of the social media marketing industry, it is always advisable to talk to a legal expert about your particular situation.
+Because of the ever-changing nature of the social media marketing industry, it is always advisable to talk to a legal professional about your particular situation.
 Speak with one of the knowledgeable attorneys at Thrift McLemore to make sure your endorsements comply with marketing and advertising laws as well as your contract with the brand.
 We are here to support you, so you can focus on what you do best.